Ahmad Tejan Sillah

 Born and raised in Freetown, Sierra Leone, Sillah received a master's degree in Islamic studies at the Dar Al Tabligh Islamic University in the holy city of Qum in Iran.
 Sillah is an advocate for child and women's rights to be respected as stated in the Quran.
 He has often preached against violence in society and violence against women.

 During Sierra Leone's civil war, Sillah was one of the leading advocates for peace.
 He traveled to dangerous rebel held areas of the country to preach to the rebels to lay down their arms and accept peace.
 In 2000, he was appointed by the United Nations Population Fund (UNFPA) as a Goodwill Ambassador.

 Sillah is a founding member of the Inter-Religious Council of Sierra Leone, which is made up of both Muslim and Christian religious leaders.

 Early life and education

 Ahmad Tejan Sillah was born and raised in Freetown, the capital of Sierra Leone.
 He is a Shia Muslim cleric.
 He attended primary and secondary schools in Freetown.
 In 1974, he received a master's degree in Islamic studies at the Dar al-Tabligh in the holy city of Qum in Iran.
 He was an Islamic preacher for two years in Iran before returning to Sierra Leone.
-He is religiously close to Ayatollah Ali Khameinei, the spiritual leader of Iran.
+He is religiously close to Ayatollah Ali Khamenei, the spiritual leader of Iran.